kongyo2/eve-online-traffic-mcp/README.md

 # EVE Online Traffic MCP Server

+> **⚠️ Beta Version Notice**
+> This project is currently in beta development.
+Features may be incomplete, unstable, or subject to significant changes.
+Use at your own discretion and expect potential breaking changes in future updates.

 A comprehensive Model Context Protocol (MCP) server for EVE Online traffic, navigation, and system information using both the official ESI API and SDE data.

 ## Features